houseofcat/DependencyInjection.WebForms/README.md

-# HouseofCat.DependencyInjection.WebForms.Unity
+# HouseofCat.DependencyInjection.WebForms
- Dependency Injection for Asp.Net WebForms (Unity)
+ Dependency Injection for Asp.Net WebForms (currently only Unity)

 ## How to use
 1. Make sure your web project is targeting .NET Framework 4.8.
 You can download .NET Framework 4.8 developer pack from [here](https://www.microsoft.com/net/download/thank-you/net48-developer-pack).
 Check web.config and targetFramework in httpRuntime section should be 4.8.